leelavg/thoughtexpo/content/blog/exploring-kadalu-storage-in-k3d-cluster-operator/index.md

 - Using an initContainer in conjunction with `emptyDir` I'm creating a `pdbrc` file
 - As `kadalu-operator` container starts after initContainer, I'm making `.pdbrc` file available to it using `subPath` and `pdb` reads this rc file

-Before explaning why `lifecycle` stanza is required let me show you what happens if we miss this stanza, I applied manifest and sent a signal similar to what we have done in above method.
+Before explaining why `lifecycle` stanza is required let me show you what happens if we miss this stanza, I applied manifest and sent a signal similar to what we have done in above method.

 ``` sh
 -> kubectl apply -f manifests/kadalu-operator.yaml